cloudaware/compliance-policies/ce/ca/azure/microsoft-defender/integration-with-microsoft-defender-for-endpoint/description.md

 ## Impact

-Microsoft Defender for Endpoint works with Standard pricing tier Subscription.
-Choosing the Standard pricing tier of Microsoft Defender for Cloud incurs an additional cost per resource.
+Endpoint protection requires licensing and is included in these plans:

+- Defender for Servers plan 1
+- Defender for Servers plan 2

 ## Audit